 In case a development environment is defined as one of the hostnames Nosto will accept traffic from the development site.
 Consequently this will pollute Nosto’s index with test data and eventually cause that links in Nosto’s recommendations point to the development site when clicked on a live site leading to a bad customer experience.
 In such a case, consult Nosto’s support and describe the issue clearly.

 You must use a valid domain for your website.
 If you are creating a test account and running your store locally, you must use valid TLD as localhost is not supported.

 .test are reserved by Google and IANA for testing purposes.
+Find more information in our documentation.
 You will need to edit your operating-system dependent hosts file to add an alias for the domain you are using.

 Using Additional Test Accounts

 In case a safe sandbox environment is required for testing and developing Nosto recommendations, consult your salesperson or Nosto support for a separate Nosto test account used only for development.
 A Nosto test account features a notification bar in the Nosto admin clearly stating the intended use for the account (see image below)